-Your 18-55mm Is Still a Great Choice!
+Your 18-55mm is Still a Great Choice!

-I remember the smile from ear to ear when I opened the box to my brand new Canon 1100D DSLR and set it up with the lens that came with it.
+I remember the smile from ear to ear when I opened the box to my brand new Canon 1100D DSLR and set it up with the focal length kit lens that came with it.
 My camera came with a standard EFS 18-55mm f3.
-5-5.6 IS II, or more commonly recognized as the ‘Kit Lens’.
+5-5 6 IS II Lens.
+The 5-5 6 IS II Lens is more commonly recognized as the ‘Kit Lens’ with image stabilization.
 As with many of us, off I went and began practicing, learning and photographing everything in sight.

 To clarify, this is in no way encouraging you to rely solely on your 18-55mm.
-That wouldn’t be grabbing on to available resources to create stunning images with your photography.
+That wouldn’t be grabbing on to available resources in your kit lens to create stunning images with your photography.

-One of the things that’s great about the 18-55mm, is that it is an inexpensive way to get started in photography without costing you too much.
-You can typically find the lens sitting in at around the $200 price point at a local retailer, or take a look at Amazon with secure shipping.
+One of the things that’s great about the 18-55mm kit lens, is that it is an inexpensive way to get started in photography without costing you too much.
+You can typically find the kit lens sitting in at around the $200 price point at a local retailer, or take a look at Amazon with secure shipping.

-The 18-55mm is a great way to get acquainted with how these lenses work, understanding aperture and challenging your knowledge and skill when it comes to taking photos.
-Especially when you are starting out, it’s a fabulous way to spend the time learning more about photography so you can hone your skills not based on equipment, but exactly that: Your skills, and experience.
-Still wondering how to take sharper photos?
-Read this handy 6 step guide right here.
+Understanding maximum aperture is just an example.
+Especially when you are starting out with these kit lenses.
+It’s a fabulous way to spend the time learning more about photography so you can hone your skills not based on equipment, but exactly that: Your skills, and experience.
+Read this handy 6 step guide on how to take sharper photos.

-A Wider View
+Provides a Wider View

-So if you are drawn to things like, architecture, landscapes, or shoot live events or music this is a great option if you are limited in your wide angle kit lens 18-55mm roster.
+So if you are drawn to things like, architecture, landscapes, or shoot live events or music this is a great lens if you are limited in your wide angle kit lens 18-55mm roster.

-Above photo settings: 18mm f/4.5 ISO 1250 SS: 1/125
+Above photo settings: 18mm lens f/4.5 ISO 1250 SS: 1/125

-I had a prime lens mounted, but I wanted to get the whole staircase with her coming down to add a bit more of a dramatic look for this shot, so I opted for the 18-55mm, which was the widest I carried at the time for this one before the ceremony started.
+I had a prime lens mounted, but I wanted to get the whole staircase with her coming down to add a bit more of a dramatic look for this shot.
+I opted for the 18-55mm kit lens, which was the widest I carried at the time before the ceremony started.

-Above photo settings: 18mm f/4.5 ISO 1250 SS: 1/125
+Above photo settings: 18mm lens f/4.5 ISO 1250 SS: 1/125

 This moment, was just before the ceremony started and the brides brother, was assigned to play some music just prior to the entrance of the bridal party.
 It was really special for them that he was doing this, and so again, I wanted to have a wider shot to catch him, and some attendees.